kisi-inc/kisi-android-st2u-sdk-public/README.md

 </manifest>
 ```

+`ACCESS_FINE_LOCATION` is needed to be able to find BLE beacons.
+This is a restriction imposed by Android OS because in theory beacons can be used to derive physical location of a device.

+Note that `ACCESS_FINE_LOCATION` permission is considered to be a runtime/dangerous one in Android, which means the user might revoke it at any time (or even deny it).
+You need to make sure Location permission is allowed for foreground usage and Bluetooth/Location services are turned on to find beacons.

+`BLUETOOTH` and `BLUETOOTH_ADMIN` permissions are needed to be able to access Bluetooth APIs of Android OS.
+Both are considered to be normal, i.e. these are granted upon app installation.

+### KisiBeaconTracker

-Then, create an instance of `KisiBeaconTracker` (we recommend doing it in the Activity hosting the list of locks, in which case you will be able to use Activity's lifecycle and start/stop scans accordingly):
+Create an instance of `KisiBeaconTracker` (we recommend doing it in the Activity hosting the list of locks, in which case you will be able to use Activity's lifecycle and start/stop scans accordingly):

 ```kotlin
 private val beaconTracker = KisiBeaconTracker(